Architecture of Paris: Renaissance Paris (16th century)

-The Italian Wars conducted by Charles VIII and Louis XII, at the end of the 15th and early 16th century were not very successful from a military point of view, had a direct and beneficial effect on the architecture of Paris.
+The Italian Wars conducted by Charles VIII and Louis XII, at the end of the 15th and early 16th century were not very successful from a military point of view, but had a direct and beneficial effect on the architecture of Paris.
 The two Kings returned to France with ideas for magnificent public architecture in the new Italian Renaissance style, and brought Italian architects to build them.
 A new manual of classical Roman architecture by the Italian Serlio also had a major effect on the new look of French buildings.
 A distinctly French Renaissance style, lavishly using cut stone and lavish ornamental sculpture, developed under Henry II after 1539.

 The first structure in Paris in the new style was the old Pont Notre-Dame (1507–12), designed by the Italian architect Fra Giocondo.
 It was lined with 68 artfully designed houses, the first example of Renaissance urbanism.
 King Francis I commissioned the next project; a new Hôtel de Ville, or city hall, for the city.
 It was designed by another Italian, Domenico da Cortona, and begun in 1532 but not finished until 1628.
 The building was burned in 1871 by the Paris Commune, but the central portion was faithfully reconstructed in 1882.
 A monumental fountain in the Italian style, the Fontaine des Innocents, was built in 1549 as a tribune for the welcome of the new King, Henry II, to the city on June 16, 1549.
 It was designed by Pierre Lescot with sculpture by Jean Goujon, and is the oldest existing fountain in Paris.